ADVISING AND REGISTRATION INFORMATION

 Please note the following regarding wait lists:

-- Wait lists work on a priority basis.
+- Wait lists work on a priority basis for students who register before August 1st.
 As seats become available, students are moved manually into the course in the following order:

-- Students in a Statistics specialization (including majors and combined majors, and all other variations), and students in certain other specializations for whom the course is required, and who register on the wait list during the first month after registration opens*
+- Students in a Statistics specialization (including majors and combined majors, and all other variations), and students in certain other specializations for whom the course is required, and who register on the wait list during BEFORE AUGUST 1ST*

-- Students in a Statistics specialization who wish to take the course to fulfill STAT elective requirements, and who register on the wait list during the first month after registration opens*
+- Students in a Statistics specialization who wish to take the course to fulfill STAT elective requirements, and who register on the wait list during BEFORE AUGUST 1ST*

 - Students registered in a minor in Statistics